facebook/react-native-website/website/versioned_docs/version-0.70/the-new-architecture/landing-page.md

 In order to achieve these benefits, we had to rethink how Native Modules and Native Components work.
 This led us to develop the [Pillars of the New Architecture](pillars):

-- [TurboModules](pillars-turbomodules), a framework to support efficient and flexible integration with native code
+- [The New Native Module System - Turbo Modules](pillars-turbomodules), a framework to support efficient and flexible integration with native code
-- [Fabric renderer and components](pillars-fabric-components), which offer improved capabilities, cross-platform consistency, and performance in rendering
+- [The New Native Renderer - Fabric](pillars-fabric-components), which offer improved capabilities, cross-platform consistency, and performance in rendering
-- [Codegen](pillars-codegen), which generates boilerplate C++ required by the New Architecture, via static typing in JavaScript
+- [The Codegen](pillars-codegen), which generates boilerplate C++ required by the New Architecture via static typing in JavaScript

 ## Get started with the New Architecture